rohnoan/front/Notes.md

         make function and render it somewhere
         React breaks the UI into reusable, self-contained components (e.g., buttons, forms) 5)Creating your own library and JSX
+    building your own react library-i didnt make it due to repetitive code 6)why hooks
+    you cant just update things with function because it deals with "UI"

+    hence react provides a mechanism to manipulate the "UI"

+    if(
+        setCount(count+1)
+        setCount(count+1)
+        setCount(count+1)
+    ){
+        only one increment
+    }
+    else if(
+        setCount(count=>count+1)
+        setCount(count=>count+1)
+        setCount(count=>count+1)

+    ){
+        n increments
+    }

+7)virtual DOM,fibre and reconcilliation
+    VDOM-
+        creates a duplicate DOM known as virtual dom(vdom) when something click,vdom is compared to dom and then the vdom is re-rendered only where there are changes reconcilliation-
+        comparison of dom and vdom to determine whether or not to update the vdom fibre-
+        characteristics-
+            1 pause work and come back to it later
+            2 assign priorities to different types of work 3 resue previously completed work
+            4 abort work if no longer needed 8)Tailwind and Props
+    components were present in PHP way before but react has
+        vdom
+        doesnt update the whole page
+        client side rendering design
+        faster